-  Safety and quality have been a constant focus of the CEC since it was formed in 2007.
+Safety and quality have been a constant focus of the CEC since its formation in 2007.

-Solar panels have been installed on the rooftops of houses and other buildings in Australia since the Seventies.
-As of June 2016, more than 1.5 million rooftop solar systems had been installed right across Australia, safely and reliably delivering clean electricity to homes and businesses.
+Solar panels have featured on the rooftops of houses and other buildings in Australia since the Seventies.
+As of June 2016, there were more than 1.5 million rooftop solar systems installations right across Australia, safely and reliably delivering clean electricity to homes and businesses.